 At the University of Baltimore School of Law, we offer a range of experiential learning opportunities.
 Our legal externship programs is an essential component.
 Getting hands-on experience, strengthening legal skills, building professional connections in the legal community and giving back through public service are just a few benefits.
 Law students have the opportunity to extern in a variety of legal settings, including courtrooms, private firms, legal services organizations, nonprofits and government agencies.

-If you are an employer interested in hosting a University of Baltimore School of Law extern, please review the program requirements and submit the application, below, by email or fax (410.837.4696) to the Director of Externships, Millicent Newhouse at firstname.lastname@example.org.
+If you are an employer interested in hosting a University of Baltimore School of Law extern, please review the program requirements and submit the application to the Interim Director of Externships, Lila Meadows at firstname.lastname@example.org.

 We also encourage you to post your opportunity on our student job board.